-If you have ever tried to export a Wix website to clean HTML, you already know the frustration.
+If you have ever tried to use a Wix to HTML converter to export your website, you already know the frustration.
 Wix is one of the most popular website builders on the planet, but it is also one of the most locked-down.
-There is no built-in export button, no code download, and no straightforward way to take your pages elsewhere.
-This guide walks you through the entire process of getting your Wix site out of the platform and into portable, self-hosted HTML files.
+There is no built-in export button, and moving from Wix to another platform is notoriously difficult.
+This guide walks you through the entire process of using a professional converter to get your Wix site into portable, self-hosted HTML files.

 Why Users Migrate from Wix